-We are one of the largest history departments in North America, home to a critical mass of expertise and ranked 6th among public universities worldwide and 4th in North America (QS World 2015).
+We are one of the largest history departments in North America, home to a critical mass of expertise and consistantly and highly ranked among universities in North America and worldwide.

 Full-Time vs. Part-Time

-Our master’s program may be taken on a full-time or part-time basis:
+Our master’s degree program may be taken on a full-time or part-time basis:

 The full-time MA program generally takes 10 months to complete, but must be completed within three years.